Lee

 Hongik University, Chochiwon, Korea

-The 20th Joongang Fine Art Exhibition, Hoam Gallery, Seoul, Korea
+The 20th Joongang Fine Art Exhibition, Hoam Gallery, Seoul,

 The 7th New Frontier Exhibition, Seoul, Korea